Electronics and Telecommunication Engineering

 Indian Engineering Service (IES) Examination is held by the UPSC.
 IES officials who hold the Class-1 officer designation.
 IES officials include manage and administer the Public Sector of the Indian economy.
 Public sectors like Telecom, Indian Railways, Power sector are benefitted by these officials.
 IES officers also provide services to Central Water engineering, Central Engineering Service, Defence Service of Engineers and so on.

-IES examination is held by the UPSC every year.
+The IES examination is held by the UPSC every year.
 It has a single exam for all branches of engineering.
-It makes difficult to pass because the candidate will have to be updated about every detail of the engineering syllabus and their implications.
-This exam consists of a written exam and interview like other Civil Service Exam.
+It makes it difficult to pass because the candidate will have to be updated about every detail of the engineering syllabus and their implications.
+This exam consists of a written exam and interview like other Civil Service Exams.

 Four categories of officials are recruited